hanfasnoor/deloittecs/README.md

     java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>
     activityListTextPath is a command line argument expected by the program.
   Jar will be provided as part of this Git hub Project [here](deloittecs/runnable_jar/deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar)
-   Also jar can be genrated by running below command
+   Jar can be also genrated by running below command

-   *mvn clean install* on project root folder and jar will be created in /target
+   *mvn clean install* on project root folder [deloitte-activity-scheduler](deloitte-activity-scheduler/src/main/java/com/deloitte/events/deloitteactivityscheduler) and jar will be created in /target

-   After genrating the jar run below command .
-   *java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=/Users/admin/Desktop/activities.txt*
+   Then run below command in deloitte-activity-scheduler/target *java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=/Users/admin/Desktop/activities.txt*

 ### If running as jar (without any input file)